 The management of the clover in the living mulch system is one of the key short-term improvements to the system.
 As seen in the 2022 trials, the inclusion of grazing was beneficial for reducing the weed cover and could reduce the competition of the clover at key points of the growing season.
-In non-organic systems, it has been recommended that herbicide use should be reduced, with some trials suggesting lower dose but more frequent application is a way to reduce the clover competition whilst guaranteeing the survival of the living mulch.
 For organic and non-organic systems, the use of strip tillage, inter-row mowing or crimping where the system allows, can provide an opportunity to knock-back the clover and reduce competition with the cash crop, although these technologies can be expensive and are not yet widely available on the market.